BilelOZIL/hello/README.md

 By downloading and/or using any of these files, you implicitly agree to all the terms of the license, as specified in the document LICENSE.txt (included in this directory).

-Please note that while using this code, cite the following reference:\n
+Please note that while using this code, cite the following reference:

 B. Kanoun, G. Ferraioli, V. Pascazio and G. Schirinzi, Remote Sensing, no. ,(2019). .